Eligibility

 - Have not yet advanced to candidacy.

-- Are U.S. citizens or permanent residents or are registered California AB540 undocumented students.
-Funding will be provided only if AB131 is still in effect for the duration of the fellowship.
+- Are U.S. citizens, permanent residents, or undocumented students who are eligible for an AB540 exemption.
+Funding for the latter will be provided only if AB131 is still in effect for the duration of the award.

-- Must have cumulative 3.0 GPA at time of award (i.e., the time of each payment disbursement) and throughout term of award.
+- Must have cumulative 3.0 GPA at time of award (i.e., the time of each payment disbursement) and throughout the duration of award.

 - Must be enrolled in 12 units throughout term of award.